Everton Luiz

-Everton Luiz Guimarães Bilher (born 24 May 1988), commonly known as Everton Luiz, is a Brazilian professional footballer who plays as a defensive midfielder.
+Everton Luiz Guimarães Bilher (born 24 May 1988), commonly known as Everton Luiz, is a Brazilian professional footballer who plays as a defensive midfielder for Laguna.
 He is primarily recognized for his aggressive and hard-tackling style of play.

 After starting out in his homeland, mainly playing in the lower leagues, Everton Luiz moved to Europe in 2013.
 He went on to play for Swiss clubs Lugano and St. Gallen, before transferring to Serbian club Partizan in early 2016.
 In his first full season with the Crno-beli, Everton Luiz collected the double.

 In early 2018, Everton Luiz moved to Italy to join Serie A club SPAL.
 He was sent out on loan to Major League Soccer team Real Salt Lake a year later, before signing a permanent deal with them ahead of the 2020 season.